$D_N$-Orthogonal Freedom in the Canonical Seesaw: Flavor Invariants and Physical Non-Equivalence of F-Classes: Numerical details for Table

-which is exactly equal to the trace form in the $M_R$-diagonal basis but \emph{numerically robust}. \\ \textbf{Remark on stability.} Directly computing the trace can pick up spurious ($\sim10^{-17}$) imaginary parts from $H_D$ diagonals (roundoff), which are then amplified by $M_i^4\sim10^{44}$.
+which is exactly equal to the trace form in the $M_R$-diagonal basis but numerically robust. \\ \textbf{Remark on stability.} Directly computing the trace can pick up spurious ($\sim 10^{-17}$) imaginary parts from $H_D$ diagonals (roundoff), which, for the high-scale benchmark $D_N^{\mathrm{(high)}}$ in Table~\ref{tab:highscale} (with $M_i \sim 10^{11}\,\mathrm{GeV}$), are then amplified by factors $M_i^4 \sim 10^{44}\,\mathrm{GeV}^4$.
 Eq.~\eqref{eq:ICP-mass-basis-app} cancels such artifacts by construction, since it only uses off-diagonal entries. \end{enumerate}